 Fairclough's (1992; 2001) prominent framework has been adopted in the present study as a tool of analysis.
 It focuses on the relationship between the form and function of the language expressed in discourse.
 It is based on two primary conceptions: viewing language as a form of social action and as a tool capable of deconstructing the social system of power in texts.
 He focuses on "the order of discourse", where discourses are controlled by diverse networks.
 To understand a discourse, Fairclough relates the examination of micro texts to the macro social contexts.
 In other words, the textual features of the form, content, and arrangement are examined along with the sociocultural processes and relationships.
 This indicates that Fairclough's CDA framework concentrates on integrating three dimensions: text, discourse practice, and sociocultural practices.
-Following this approach of analysis consequently helps discourse analysts understand language forms and discover the ideology, power relations, and social processes integrated into the discourse.
+Following this approach of analysis consequently helps discourse analysts understand language forms and discourse.